Do What You Can to Ease Side Effects from Treatment for Hodgkin Disease

 Taking these actions may help soothe dry or irritated skin:

-Protect your skin from sun exposure by wearing sunscreen of at least 15 SPF.
+Protect your skin from sun exposure by covering up or wearing sunscreen of at least 15 SPF.

 Wear loose, soft clothing over the treated area.
 Cotton underwear can help prevent further irritation.